isaac-lal/isaac-lal/README.md

 <!-- INTRO -->
 <h1 align="center">Hello there!

 <h2 align="center">Welcome to my GitHub.
-Everything you see here is a collection of all my code, ranging from both good and bad.
+All of my repositories contain all of the code that I have done throughout my journey as a programmer.
 Enjoy!</h2>

 <!-- ABOUT -->
 <h2 align="center">About</h2>